Join xyHt in Celebrating Young Leadership in Geospatial Professions, Industries, and Sciences

 And where are they making a difference?

 Send your nominations to firstname.lastname@example.org before September 1, 2017.

-A maxim goes: “We teach children their future, and not our past.”
-With the exception (in the geospatial realm) of archaeology, forensics, monitoring, and boundary survey (where historical evidence, fundamentals, and method are of utmost importance), the new wave of leadership shines in recognition of and responsible management in rapid change (and even those disciplines have seen rapid change).
+A maxim goes, “We teach children their future, and not our past.”
+With the exception in the geospatial realm of archaeology, forensics, monitoring, and boundary survey (where historical evidence, fundamentals, and method are of utmost importance), the new wave of leadership shines in recognition of and responsible management in rapid change.
+(And even the exceptional disciplines have seen rapid change.)

 This is not just about the bold young folks shaping the world for geospatial practitioners, but about their contributions towards prosperity and a better world for our clients and the general population.

-xyHt will be profiling 40 of these bold folks under age 40 in the 2017 Outlook supplement (delivered in January 2017 with xyHt)—“40 under 40” for short.
+xyHt will be profiling a sampling of these folks under age 40 in the 2020 Outlook supplement (delivered in January 2020 with xyHt)—“40 under 40” for short.
 We’ve reached out to folks within the many disciplines we cover: surveying, geodesy, education, construction, location sensors, spatial IT, and more, to help us identify candidates.
 But we would also like you help.

 Do you know a promising candidate or candidates (domestic and/or international)?
 He or she could be:

 - a mentor, active and promising student, support specialist, product developer or scientist, or advocate for geospatial matters;

 - a geospatial practitioner or educator who is preserving the past (without insisting we live in it);

 - a leader in professional associations—it’s not just about how many committees one volunteers for but more about who might really be making a difference, and maybe in unconventional ways;